shmcfarl/calisti_workshop/03-traffic.md

 ![ttapui 2](images/ttapui_2.png)

 In the Jaeger UI you can see the whole call stack in the microservices architecture.
-You can see when exactly the root request was started and how much time each request took.
+Click on one of the trace titles (e.g., "bombardier.smm-demo: frontpage.smm-demo.svc.cluster.local:8080").
+You can see when the root request was started and how much time each request took as it hits each service.

 ![ttapui 3](images/ttapui_3.png)